easy2stake/elrond/monitoring-infra/Readme.md

 There are plenty of guides out there about alerts on Grafana.
 We can link external references here if requested.

 #### Credits:
+This is a simplified customized docker-compose solution.
+For those with experience is easy to add more complexity.
 Credits for the original docker-compose setup: [here] (https://github.com/stefanprodan/dockprom)

 #### Contact:
 **Reach us on telegram:** https://t.me/easy2stake